iamkumaran/scramble-a-vue-js-game/README.md

 > A Vue.js project

-> It's a word game, built using Vue.js and Vuex.
+> Scramble - A Vue.js Game is a Word Game developed by Muthu Kumaran.
+Built using Vue.js and Vuex (JavaScript framework).
+Find all possible words from the jumbled letters.
+Find all words to get bonus points.

 ## Play Game
 [http://iamkumaran.github.io/scramble-a-vue-js-game/](http://iamkumaran.github.io/scramble-a-vue-js-game/)

+## How to Play

 ## Build Setup